-5th–8th GradesThe Intermediate program at Odyssey guides 5th-6th grade students into developing more sophisticated inquiry as they sharpen their academic skills and begin to specialize their engagement with academic content.
-As leaders, our 7th-8th grade students honor the complex journey of individuation, self-discovery, and finding one’s voice for justice in the world.
-Together, these students build community, center in themselves, harness language, and learn to hold what is sacred, to play, to design, and to think critically, creatively, and contextually.
+5th–8th GradesThe middle school program at Odyssey School guides 5th-8th grade students into developing more sophisticated inquiry as they sharpen their academic skills and begin to specialize their engagement with academic content.
+As they progress through the grades, students begin to honor the complex journey of individuation, self-discovery, and finding one’s voice for justice in the world.
+Together, these students build community, center in themselves, harness language, and learn to hold what is sacred.
+Our students grow through play, design, and thinking critically, creatively, and compassionately.

 Odyssey High SchoolOdyssey High School is a small, hardworking community, in which students are inspired by life and are prepared to assume their authentic place within it.
 Our curriculum integrates real world applications with lectures, academic research, and creative expression.
 Our program exceeds NC University requirements, incorporates daily centering, mentoring, and Mysteries Council.
 Our graduates have gone on to college at Guilford, Pace, SCAD, UNC-Asheville, and Warren Wilson College, among others.